dcorbe/extdb/README.md

 ## extDB

+THIS IS NOT IN A WORKING STATE ATM
+THIS IS NOT IN A WORKING STATE ATM
+THIS IS NOT IN A WORKING STATE ATM

 Database Plugins still need to be done...
 Due some v.basic benchmark to see if any major performance issue